 The master’s program prepares students to become innovative, socially responsible leaders in science, medicine, and engineering.
 They are also trained to conduct research.
 The program prepares them for research activities at the highest level.
 Graduates of the program can take up leadership roles in medicine, engineering, development, and clinical practice.

 Colorado State University offers an online master’s in biomedical engineering program.
-This program is offered in a flexible online format and is convenient for working professionals.
+This flexible online format is convenient for working professionals.
 The program is taught by expert faculty members who have a wealth of research and industry knowledge in topics like biomaterial tissue engineering, nanotechnology, and bone biology and mechanics.

 The program’s admission requirements include a bachelor of science degree in engineering, life sciences, or natural sciences from a regionally accredited institution; a grade point average of 3.0 or higher; prerequisite courses (calculus 1, 2, and 3, ordinary differential equations, physics 1 and 2, one semester of life science), three letters of recommendation, a current resume, statement of purpose, a completed online graduate application, one official transcript of all collegiate work completed from every institution attended, and English language proficiency for international students.